Kartika Purnima

-Kartika Purnima is a Hindu, Sikh and Jain cultural festival that is celebrated on Purnima (full moon day), the 15th (or 30th) lunar day of the month of Kartika.
-It falls in November or December of the Gregorian calendar and is also known as Tripurari Purnima or Deva-Deepawali, the gods' festival of lights.
+Kartika Purnima (कार्त्तिकपूर्णिमा), also known as Kartika Pournami, is a Hindu, Sikh, and Jain cultural festival that is celebrated on purnima (full moon day), the 15th day of the lunar month Kartika.
+It falls in November or December of the Gregorian calendar and is also known as Tripurari Purnima or Deva-Deepavali, the gods festival of lights.
 Karthika Deepam is a related festival that is celebrated in South India and Sri Lanka on a different date.
+It follows Diwali by about 15 days.

 Significance

 Radha-Krishna

 In Vaishnavite tradition, this day is considered significant and special for the worship of both Radha and Krishna.
-It is believed that on this day, Radha-Krishna performed Raslila with their Gopis.
-At Jagannath Temple, Puri and all other Radha-Krishna temples, a sacred vow is observed throughout Kartika, and performances of Raslila are organized on the day of Kartik Purnima.
-According to other legends, Krishna worshipped Radha on this day.
+It is believed that on this day, Radha-Krishna performed rasalila with their gopis.
+At Jagannath Temple, Puri and all other Radha-Krishna temples, a sacred vow is observed throughout Kartika month, and performances of raaslila are organized on the day of Kartika Purnima.
+According to Brahma Vaivarta Purana, Krishna worshipped Radha on this day.